bioperl/bioperl.github.io/howtos/Beginners.md

 One of the challenging aspects of learning a new skill is learning the jargon, and programming certainly has its share of interesting terms and buzz phrases.
 Be patient - remember that the programmers learning biology have had just as tough a task (if not worse - just ask them!).

-Note: This HOWTO does not discuss a very nice module that's designed for beginners, [Bio::Perl](https://metacpan.org/pod/Bio::Perl).
+*Note* This HOWTO does not discuss a very nice module that's designed for beginners, [Bio::Perl](https://metacpan.org/pod/Bio::Perl).
 The reason is that though this is an excellent introductory tool, it is not object-oriented and can't be extended.
 What we're attempting here is to introduce the core of Bioperl and show you ways to expand your new-found skills.

 ### Installing Bioperl